dvwl/ml-on-azure-course/modules/05-explore-data.md

 ![Missing Data Preview](../images/05/missing-data-preview.png)

 You typically apply data transformations to prepare the data for modeling.
-In the pane on the left, expand the **Data Transformation** section, which contains a wide range of modules you can use to transform data before model training.
+In the pane on the left (not the menu where you see Authoring, Assets, Manage), first select **Component** and then expand the **Data Transformation** section, which contains a wide range of modules you can use to transform data before model training.

 Drag a **Select Columns in Dataset** module to the canvas, below the **Titanic** module.
 Then connect the output at the bottom of the **Titanic** module to the input at the top of the Select Columns in Dataset module.